 At SD Bullion, you can invest in any or all of these sizes.

 There are numerous silver bar designs available for sale on our website.
 But if you are looking forward to investing in the most popular mints, we have made it easy for you by enlisting them below:

-- Royal Canadian Mint Silver Bar: The Royal Canadian Mint is among the few sovereign mints worldwide that can produce silver bullion bars.
-The design portrays the brand’s distinctive maple leaf with gorgeous inscriptions in French.
+- Royal Canadian Mint: The Royal Canadian Mint is among the few sovereign mints worldwide that can produce silver bars.
+The design portrays the brand's distinctive maple leaf with gorgeous inscriptions in French.

-- Sunshine Mint Silver Bar: Silver bars from the Sunshine Mint originate in Idaho and are characterized by superb quality and immaculate design.
-On the bar’s obverse side, you can marvel at their famous Sunshine Mint Eagle design with the rising sun as a backdrop.
+- Sunshine Mint: bars from the Sunshine Mint originate in Idaho and are characterized by superb quality and immaculate design.
+On the bar's obverse side, you can marvel at their famous Sunshine Mint Eagle design with the rising sun as a backdrop.

-- Engelhard Silver Bar: Originating from New Jersey, USA, Engelhard was one of the top silver bar producers in the world, and their silver bars have always been in high demand.
-The design of the bar features Engelhard’s logo in big block letters.
+- Engelhard: Originating from New Jersey, USA, Engelhard was one of the top silver bar producers in the world, and their bars have always been in high demand.
+Their design features Engelhard's logo in big block letters.